CSYSI/ASGNet/README.md

-# ASGNet
+# (TCSVT 2026) ASGNet: Adaptive Spectrum Guidance Network for Automatic Polyp Segmentation

-ASGNet: Adaptive Spectrum Guidance Network for Automatic Polyp Segmentation (TCSVT, 2026)
+Yanguang Sun, Hengmin Zhang, Jianjun Qian, Jian Yang, Lei Luo<br />

-This paper is currently in the under review stage.
-Based on the feedback, there might be minor adjustments to the code.
-We will continue to update it after the paper is accepted.
+Our work has been accepted for **TCSVT 2026**.
+The relevant code will be open sourced.

 If you are interested in our work, please do not hesitate to contact us at Sunyg@njust.edu.cn via email.